-- Boston University requires all students studying on Massachusetts campuses to provide a BUAlert phone number. - Boston University requires all students to Settle their Financial Obligation each semester. - Massachusetts law requires that all full-time and many part-time students be Immunized against a number of diseases in order to attend a university in the Commonwealth. - The Massachusetts Motor Vehicle Law requires that all out-of-state students sign an acknowledgement that they have been informed of the law.
+- Boston University requires all students studying on Massachusetts campuses to provide a BUAlert phone number. - Boston University requires all students to settle their financial obligation each semester. - Massachusetts law requires that all full-time and many part-time students be immunized against a number of diseases in order to attend a university in the Commonwealth. - Boston University requires all students complete the Sexual Misconduct Prevention training. - The Massachusetts Motor Vehicle Law requires that all out-of-state students sign an acknowledgement that they have been informed of the law.
 (Compliance required in the Fall semester only)